mconyango/tutorial/README.md

 # how to set-up & run the project
 The following will guide you through setting up the project on your local PC.
-If you already have the project on your PC, check the #Other setup section below
 # pre-requisites
 + php version 5.5+
 + Mysql version 5.5+